Henryboy233/Machine-Learning/README.md

 is a small dataset suitable for regression.
 ## Project 3
 An Abalone dataset is available in the UCI Machine Learning Repository website below: https://archive.ics.uci.edu/ml/datasets/Abalone
+## Project 4
+CIFAR-10 can be downloaded from the website: https://www.cs.toronto.edu/∼kriz/cifar.html which cov- ers very clear description about the dataset.